MarzellT/face-attractivness/README.md

 for example `cd C:\Users\YourName\Desktop\face-attractivness-master` where YourName is the name of the current Windows user.
 This name is actually displayed when you open the cmd.)
 Now type `pip install -r requirements.txt`.~~
-Actually forget that stuff I implemented a much simpler feature.
+Actually forget that stuff.
+I implemented a much simpler feature.
 All you need to do is run the `windows_setup` file (you need to trust the program).

 ## Advanced